What is editing in film? the art and craft of cutting and assembling finished films.

 1. Ambient Lighting: Light on set that wasn't set up by the crew.

-- Can be artificial
+- Can be artificial or natural

 - Headlights from cars